D’Arcy Kemnitz, Esq.

 Logan was born and raised in Louisville, Kentucky, where he attended undergrad at the University of Louisville.
 He earned two bachelor’s degrees, graduating in 2017 with a B.S. in Geography and a B.A. in History.
 He moved to the Washington, DC area to pursue a career in Geographic Information Systems, social justice work, or both.
 He has plans to eventually move home to Kentucky to get involved in community organizing.
 In the meantime, he enjoys his new home in the DC area, where he is learning that Cincinnati-style chili is not as beloved outside the Ohio Valley region as it should be.
 Logan is a lover of drag queens, country music, spicy food, cats, and progressive politicians.

 Maddie joined the LGBT Bar in May 2019 and works as the Administrative Coordinator.
-She performs general office duties and also assists with communication.
+She performs general office duties and also assists with programming and communication.
 She is particularly passionate about equality for LGBTQ+ individuals and women and is excited to be working with the LGBT Bar to promote social justice.
 Maddie attended James Madison University in Virginia where she received her B.A. in Anthropology in December, 2015.
 After working in retail for a few years, she moved abroad for a year to teach English to public high school, junior high school, elementary school, and special needs students in Chiba prefecture, Japan.

 Maddie’s time abroad has given her an international focus, and she hopes to one day see a world where LGBTQ+ individuals are no longer discriminated against.
 She is currently undergoing graduate study in International Education at The George Washington University at night while working at the LGBT Bar during the day.
 When not busy working or studying, Maddie likes petting dogs, reading, traveling, and eating Mexican food.